 Numbers Tell the story

-Approximately 1,000,000 pounds of food were distributed in 2018.
-The average number of visits per month was 1,405.
+Approximately 1,000,000 pounds of food were distributed in 2019.
+The average number of visits per month was 1,498.
 This is an average of almost 60 families per day, six days a week.
 Approximately 5,000 Dunn County residents were served by the pantry.
 80% of families are living at or below poverty level and the remaining 20% are very close.
-Over 400 school children and youth received Project SAM (Share A Meal) bags through 10 local schools so they would be sure to have food on the weekend when school meals are not available.
-16,375 SAM bags were distributed.
+Over 450 school children and youth received Project SAM (Share A Meal) bags through 10 local schools so they would be sure to have food on the weekend when school meals are not available.
+16,849 SAM bags were distributed.
 Approximately 200 seniors received monthly or bi-monthly supplemental food packages.
-Remote pantries were stocked at 3 rural Dunn County low income housing sites and semi-monthly food distributions (Pop-Up Pantries) were started in Ridgeland and Sand Creek.
+Pop-up pantry distributions were held at semi-monthly in Colfax, Downsville, Ridgeland, and Sand Creek.

 Stepping Stones Shelter

 In 2019, 185 people received shelter either at the Stepping Stones Shelter on So.
 Broadway, at Winter Haven, or at a local motel for short-term stays when the shelters were full.
 A total of 4,172 nights of shelter were provided (# of people x # of nights).
 45 families received assistance with their first month’s rent or a security deposit when they were able to move into permanent housing.
 An additional 384 people received assistance with other housing related needs such as locating affordable housing, completing applications and writing appeals.